Green's Function Methods for Computing Supercurrents in Josephson Junctions: Introduction

 In 1962, Josephson made the theoretical prediction that a dissipationless supercurrent could tunnel through a thin barrier separating two superconductors in the absence of a bias voltage \cite{Josephson1962}.
 This phenomenon, known as the Josephson effect, is the cornerstone of modern quantum devices ranging from SQUIDs \cite{SQUID1964} and topological circuit elements \cite{Fu-Kane2008, Rokhinson2012}, to modern superconducting qubits \cite{Shnirman1997,Makhlin2001,Koch2007}.
 Despite decades of theoretical effort, computing supercurrents in realistic Josephson junctions (JJs) and related devices has remained a significant challenge.
 In this context, a diverse array of theoretical and computational tools involving analytical formulas valid in limiting cases to sophisticated numerical methods for arbitrary geometries have been developed.
 While these approaches have evolved from treating single-channel tunnel junctions to handling multiple orbital systems, realistic modeling of devices with realistic interfaces and practical system sizes has essentially remained beyond practical reach in most cases.

-Modern JJs often involve complex materials, such as topological materials \cite{Prada2020,Rokhinson2012} and semiconductors with strong spin–orbit coupling \cite{Mourik2012}, along with multi-terminal device geometries \cite{Riwar2016} and multilayer heterostructures \cite{Krogstrup2015, Shabani2016}.
+Modern JJs often involve complex materials, such as unconventional superconductors \cite{Kashiwaya2000}, topological materials \cite{Prada2020,Rokhinson2012} and semiconductors with strong spin-orbit coupling \cite{Mourik2012}, along with multi-terminal device geometries \cite{Riwar2016} and multilayer heterostructures \cite{Krogstrup2015, Shabani2016}.
 Understanding these systems requires robust computational methods suitable for {\it large-scale} simulations that incorporate {\it atomic-level} details which are essential for accurate modeling of transport properties.
-In the following, we will first briefly review the progress that has been made in addressing these challenges and then turn to discuss one of the emerging Green's function methods that can handle both real-space atomistic details and provides large-scale computational capabilities.
+In the following, we will first briefly review the progress that has been made in addressing these challenges and then turn to discuss one of the emerging Green's function methods that can not only handle real-space atomistic details but also provide large-scale computational capabilities.

 The phenomenological descriptions of supercurrents began with Ginzburg-Landau theory \cite{Ginzburg1950} in 1950, which provided a macroscopic description of superconductivity and established a framework for future understanding of Josephson effect.
 The microscopic foundation of superconductivity was provided by Bardeen-Cooper-Schrieffer (BCS) theory \cite{BCS} in 1957, which explained superconductivity through Cooper pair formation.
-Following Josephson's prediction in 1962 \cite{Josephson1962}, in 1963 Ambegaokar and Baratoff \cite{AmbegaokarBaratoff63} extended Josephson's zero-temperature result to finite temperatures using Gorkov Green's functions \cite{Gorkov1958}.
-The supercurrent formula derived by Ambegaokar and Baratoff appears as a special case of the general superconductor-insulator-superconductor (SIS) junction theory at arbitrary dc bias developed by Larkin and Ovchinnikov \cite{Larkin-Ovchinnikov1966} and Werthamer \cite{Werthamer1966} in 1966.
-Although these authors did not account for Andreev bound states (ABS) (first proposed in 1964 and now recognized as the primary carriers of supercurrent \cite{Andreev1964}), their mechanism of supercurrent transfer across the tunnel barrier can be understood in terms of the ABS picture \cite{Golubov2004}.
+Following Josephson's prediction in 1962 \cite{Josephson1962}, in 1963 Ambegaokar and Baratoff \cite{AmbegaokarBaratoff63} extended Josephson's zero-temperature result to finite temperatures using Gorkov's Green's functions \cite{Gorkov1958}.
+The supercurrent formula derived by Ambegaokar and Baratoff appears as a special case of the general superconductor-insulator-superconductor (SIS) junction theory at arbitrary dc bias developed by Larkin and Ovchinnikov \cite{LarkinOvchinnikov1967} and Werthamer \cite{Werthamer1966} in 1966.
 Subsequently, in 1969, Aslamazov and Larkin \cite{AslamazovLarkin1969} demonstrated within the stationary Ginzburg-Landau framework that a strong Josephson supercurrent can flow through superconducting point contacts if its width remains on the order of the coherence length and the temperature is close to critical temperature.